-Knowing some of the common causes of these types of accidents might help you avoid them.
-If you’ve suffered an injury due to a pedestrian traffic-related accident, our experienced Austin personal injury lawyers at Loewy Law Firm can help you pursue fair compensation from those responsible for it.
+Knowing some of the common causes of pedestrian accidents might help you avoid them.
+If you’ve suffered an injury due to a pedestrian traffic-related accident, our experienced Austin pedestrian accident lawyers at Loewy Law Firm can help you pursue fair compensation from those responsible for it.

 Causes of Pedestrian Accidents